GChristensen/posts/_posts/2019-09-01-custom-enso-commands.md

 [mediaprobes](https://github.com/GChristensen/enso-portable#Mediaprobes)
 you can populate MPC playlist from filesystem with no more than one command.

-To be more specific, let's assume that you have made the following directory tree of destination music video categories:
+To be more specific, let's assume that you have made the following directory tree of the destination music video categories:

 ```